Pediatric Neurology Residency Overview

 - Six months of adult Neurology training in PGY3 year.
 Additional outpatient training integrated in PGY3 and 5 years.

-- Pediatric Neurology training is integrated in all 5 years of inpatient training with graduated responsibilities
+- Pediatric Neurology training is integrated in all five years of inpatient training with graduated responsibilities

 - Mentorship program, starting at PGY1 year by pediatric neurology faculty in pathways chosen by the residents (clinician, clinician-educators, physician-scientists)